weongyo/varnish-perf/README.md

 How to compile
 ==============

-It's really simple like abc.

-1. Download thr Varnish-perf from official site.
+1. Download thr Varnish-perf from official site (Github).
 2. Untar the file and compile as belows:

 <pre>